Newport Beach Car Accident Lawyers

 How Common are Newport Beach Car Accidents?

 According to California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), 100 fatalities and 13,368 injuries resulted from traffic accidents in Orange County.
-In the city of Newport Beach, there was one fatality and 450 injuries reported due to traffic accidents during that same year.
+In the city of Newport Beach, there was 450 injuries reported due to traffic accidents during that same year.
 Of the Newport Beach car accidents that year, 63 were alcohol-related.

 Injuries Suffered in Newport Beach Traffic Accidents